sixarchve/mqtt-praktikum/README.md

 ## Running

 Start a subscriber in one terminal, then run the publisher in another.
+All scripts are interactive and will prompt for broker hostname and port.
+Press `Enter` to select the default option displayed in brackets `[...]`.

 ```bash
 # Terminal 1 — pick one